Una Luz: Photography Under Confinement in Venezuela

 image of butterfly in forground, with prison wall in background

-Armando Rojas, Untitled, 2011.
+Armando Rojas, untitled, 2011.
 From the series Una Luz, Photography Under Confinement in Venezuela, 2010–12.
 Archival inkjet print.
 Courtesy of Violette Bule.

 -